Collin Cowgill

-Collin Brannen Cowgill (born May 22, 1986) is an American former professional baseball outfielder and current major league coach.
-He played in Major League Baseball (MLB) for the Arizona Diamondbacks, Oakland Athletics, New York Mets, Los Angeles Angels, and the Cleveland Indians.
-Prior to his professional career, Cowgill played college baseball for the University of Kentucky.
-Cowgill was the manager of the Arkansas Travelers, the Double-A affiliate of the Seattle Mariners, and is currently the first base coach for the Cincinnati Reds.
+Collin Brannen Cowgill (born May 22, 1986) is an American professional baseball coach and former outfielder who is the first base coach for the Cincinnati Reds of Major League Baseball (MLB).
+He played six seasons in MLB for the Arizona Diamondbacks, Oakland Athletics, New York Mets, Los Angeles Angels of Anaheim, and Cleveland Indians from 2011 to 2016.
+He played college baseball for the Kentucky Wildcats, and served as manager of the Arkansas Travelers, the Double-A affiliate of the Seattle Mariners, from 2021 to 2022.

 Amateur career

 Cowgill attended Henry Clay High School in Lexington, Kentucky.
 He then enrolled at the University of Kentucky, where he played college baseball for the Kentucky Wildcats baseball team.
 In his final season at Kentucky, he was named a third-team All-American by Rivals.
 In 2006, he played collegiate summer baseball in the Cape Cod Baseball League for the Brewster Whitecaps, and returned to the league in 2007 to play for the Yarmouth-Dennis Red Sox where he was named a league all-star.